khulnasoft/integrations-core/prometheus/README.md

 More advanced settings (ssl, labels joining, custom tags,...) are documented in the [sample prometheus.d/conf.yaml][5]

-Due to the nature of this integration, it's possible to submit a high number of custom metrics to Datadog.
+Due to the nature of this integration, it's possible to submit a high number of custom metrics to Khulnasoft.
 Users can control the maximum number of metrics sent for configuration errors or input changes.
 The check has a default limit of 2000 metrics.
 If needed, this limit can be increased by setting the option `max_returned_metrics` in the `prometheus.d/conf.yaml` file.

 If `send_monotonic_counter: True`, the Agent sends the deltas of the values in question, and the in-app type is set to count (this is the default behavior).
 If `send_monotonic_counter: False`, the Agent sends the raw, monotonically increasing value, and the in-app type is set to gauge.